SAP-samples/s4hana-ext-deploy-custom-ui/README.md

 Requirements
 -------------
-- An account in SAP Cloud Platform with a subaccount in the Neo environment and SAP Web IDE Full Stack enabled.
+- An account in SAP Business Technology Platform (BTP) with a subaccount in the Neo environment and SAP Web IDE Full Stack enabled.
 - An SAP S/4HANA Cloud tenant. **This is a commercial paid product.**